tanzeeleduwork/Tanzeel-Public/Webapps/EDU-CRM/README.md

 ---

-**Note:** Add a new student in "Students" module with appropriate info to unlock complete functionality of CRM
+> [!IMPORTANT]
+> **To unlock full CRM functionality:** You must add a new student in the "Students" module first.
+This populates the pipeline logic and enables the interactive status-locking features.

 ## ⚡ Tech Stack & Architecture